 There are so many different meditation techniques out there, and they can be confusing if you don’t know anything about them!

 This guide will help you learn the basics of eight popular meditation techniques and give you some pointers on how to use them to reduce your anxiety and find peace in your life.
 So try them out and see which ones resonate with you!
-Or, better still, join my course, Reduce Stress and Anxiety on Demand, and learn them all with my personal guidance!
+Or, better still, join my course, From Stress to Serenity on Demand, and learn them all with my personal guidance!

 How meditation can help with anxiety